Skip to content

 Software cost dropped by an order of magnitude between 2022 and 2026.
 Most agency MVP quotes did not.

 If you are staring at proposals that span a 20x range for what looks like the same product, you are not reading the market wrong.
 The market split.
 Agencies that adopted Cursor and Claude Code can ship in three weeks what others scope for three months.
-This article breaks down the four real cost tiers, what each one buys, and how to brief an MVP so the price stays fixed.
+This article breaks down the four real cost tiers, what each one buys, and how to brief an MVP so the scope stays clear.

 • Four cost tiers in 2026.
-No-code (€0 to €5K), solo AI-assisted freelancer (€3K to €10K), AI-assisted boutique agency (€5K to €25K), traditional agency or consultancy (€60K to €150K+).
+No-code (€0 to €5K), independent AI-assisted developer (€3K to €10K), AI-assisted boutique agency (€5K to €25K), traditional agency or consultancy (€60K to €150K+).
 Pick by risk profile, not by feature count.

 • The 2022 to 2026 cost compression is real.
 Cursor, Claude Code, and Vercel collapse the engineering hours per shipped feature by 50 to 70%.
 Agencies that did not restructure their delivery model are still pricing pre-AI.